ysoh286/honours-project-2017/detailed-notes.md

 - The idea (was) to produce a simple SVG plot using grid and gridSVG, separate the plot into svg components such as points, a trend line, legend (if there is one), axes as separate UI components.
 - Problems: trying to separate the components of the svg.
 There are nesting <g> elements that represent each viewport.
 Even if you could separate it, it doesn't help as Shiny will need to reproduce all the svg output again (which essentially re-renders the entire plot).
 - Instead: send model fitting co-ordinates from R through Shiny to the client(JavaScript) using an observer/handlers, then use exported mappings/functions generated from gridSVG to convert to SVG co-ordinates in JavaScript or in R, then modify.
+- Successful!
+See the lattice plot example under *code >> svg-to-shiny.R*
+- Limitations/thoughts: currently works with the plot pre-defined in R, how accurate is gridSVG in translating co-ordinates(?), works best when you've got a plot with a consistent naming scheme (for panels + locating elements)

+- DOM version: (in progress)
+  - Managed to render plot on the page

 **More about HTMLWidgets:**